6. Self and Identity

 The ideal for the self in the West is to be self-actualized, to be a person who attains their full potential.
 Towards this end, Western psychology specializes in treating self-defeating thoughts and behavior created by an unhealthy ego, pathologies of the self, or a lack of focused attention.
 In the secular West, individual achievement is seen as the highest goal of life.
 A Westerner who gives up their status and wealth to pursue spiritual goals is seen as abnormal or having a crisis of identity.
 In short, the Western concept of self is about the left hemisphere’s view being dominant.

 Few appreciate the depths and dangers of these differences and conflicts.
 Carl Jung, the Swiss psychiatrist and psychoanalyst who studied and practiced Easter spiritual traditions, continually warned Westerners of the dangers of zealously embracing Eastern ideas and practices.
 He found that Western minds are poorly suited for holding paradoxical views, an essential part of Eastern thought (and a capability of the right hemisphere).
 He urged Westerners to find their own way to the great truths.
-It seems the Gestalt of the traditional Eastern mind is virtually incomprehensible to the Western mind.
+It seems the Gestalt of the traditional Eastern mind is virtually incomprehensible to the modern Western mind.
 As McGilchrist repeatedly points out, the left hemisphere cannot understand the view of the right hemisphere.
 Jung even attributed the insanity of Richard Wilhelm, translator of the I Ching, to be the result of his attempt to incorporate two disparate cultures into his being simultaneously.

 Hemispheric Differences of Self